-In addition, the Company is aware of the clear role of corporate social responsibility for the company while balancing excellent business operations achievement, good corporate governance, and care for society both in the industrial and agricultural sectors, the community, and environment.
+In addition, the Company is aware of the clear role of corporate social responsibility for the company while balancing excellent business operations achievements, good corporate governance, and care for society both in the industrial and agricultural sectors, in the community, and for the environment.

-On behalf of the Company, the company's Board of Directors would like to take this opportunity to thank all related parties for their ongoing support and trust in the Company to create continuous progress for the organization and to motivate the management team and all levels of the Company's staff to overcome obstacles to achieve the goal of building stability of the organization, enhancing the economic strength of the country, supporting public well-being and consistently protecting the surrounding environment to further enhance the sustainable growth of the country.
+On behalf of the Company, the Company's Board of Directors would like to take this opportunity to thank all related parties for their ongoing support and trust in the Company to create continuous progress for the organization and to motivate the management team and all levels of the Company's staff to overcome obstacles to achieve the goal of building stability in the organization, enhancing the economic strength of the country, and supporting the public well-being and consistently protecting the surrounding environment to further enhance the sustainable growth of the country.